 Please note that because verification forms confirm the data you initially submitted, some ask for information you may have already provided.

-When submitting forms or documents to SFS, please include the student’s name and date of birth or SID on each page.
+When submitting forms or documents to IDOC, please include the student’s name and date of birth or SID on each page.

 What it is: